wishkit/wishkit-ios/README.md

 <h3>
 	<b> Example Project </b>
 </h3>

-Checkout the [Example Project](https://github.com/wishkit/wishkit-ios-example) to see how easy it is to set up the wishlist!
+Checkout the [example project](https://github.com/wishkit/wishkit-ios-example) to see how easy it is to set up a wishlist!